-- Objective 3: Provide quality services for vulnerable children and those with SEND: - Objective 4: Improve outcomes for disadvantaged children and young people; and - Objective 5: Work with partners to target health inequalities and well-being. - 3.6 Appendix A details the proposed equality objectives and the methods of measuring progress against them. - 3.7 An assessment of progress against these equality objectives will be published on the council's website on an annual basis, in keeping with best practice guidance from the Equality and Human Rights Commission.
-This will also be reported to appropriate member bodies, for instance Employment Committee for workforce objectives. - 3.8 We have been working closely with the Equality and Human Rights Commission who are advising a number of local authorities on their work to achieve full compliance.
-The Commission have just written to us very positively as follows:
+- Objective 3: Provide quality services for vulnerable children and those with SEND - Objective 4: Improve outcomes for disadvantaged children and young people Objective 5: Work with partners to target health inequalities and well-being - 3.6 Appendix A details the proposed equality objectives and the methods of measuring progress against them. - 3.7 An assessment of progress against these equality objectives will be published on the council's website on an annual basis, in keeping with best practice guidance from the Equality and Human Rights Commission.
+This will also be reported to appropriate member bodies, for instance Employment Committee for workforce objectives. - We have been working closely with the Equality and Human Rights Commission who are advising a number of local authorities on their work to achieve full compliance following a period during the pandemic where a number of authorities including Slough did not keep up to date with all their duties. - 3.9 It is proposed that a consultation be run for a period of 6 weeks using the Citizen Space platform, which is the approach that has been used for recent engagement and consultation activity, for example the consultation on the Corporate Plan.